kpcyrd/46snihdnat-data/README.md

 # 46snihdnat-data

 This repo contains zone information for `hamburgmesh.net`.
 This repo is automatically pulled every 15min, create a pull request to get a subdomain.
-The proxy is limited to `2001:bf7::/32`, so you need an ipv6 address from this range.
+The proxy is limited to `2001:bf7::/32` and `2a03:2267::/32`, so you need an ipv6 address from one of those ranges.

 ## Get a subdomain